eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 > * On the **user side,** however, representations vary depending on the use case and business model.
 {: .thought}

-But the truth is in details, so let's jump right into it.
+But the truth is in details, so let's dive in.

 ## LinkedIn